Somebody324/VOX_ai_assistant/README.md

-# VOX_ai_assistant
+# ARIA_ai_assistant

-**Vox** is a voice-activated personal AI assistant developed in Python.
+**ARIA** is a voice-activated personal AI assistant developed in Python.
 It uses Vosk for offline speech recognition and Google's Gemini API for generating intelligent responses.
 Vox listens for the wake word **"Vox"**, responds with **"Yes, sire!"**, then records your next spoken input and sends it to Gemini for a response.

 ## Features